 ANN McKEE, M.D., Neuropathologist, BU CTE Center: We take it out, we weigh it, we photograph it, all the external surfaces.

 JANE LEAVY: The attitude is so careful about— that this is a person that’s being delivered into their care.

 Dr. ANN McKEE: I never forget that the brain is a human being.
-I feel very privileged that someone has , Fed me with this— with this— this duty.
+I feel very privileged that someone has trusted me with this duty.

 Dr. ANN McKEE: This is what I do.
 I look at brains.
 I’m fascinated by it.
 I can spend hours doing it.
 In fact, if I want to relax, that’s one way I can relax.